arvinshm/Kolmogorov-Complexity/README.md

 # Does rewarding brevity improve mathematical reasoning?

 A core feature of intelligence is compression: the ability to explain something with fewest bits of information.
-This experiment is designed to test whether
+This experiment is designed to test a specific hypothesis along these lines.

-This folder is a clean replacement for the old sequence-DSL experiment.
-It is
-self-contained: after you inspect it, the rest of `Compression_and_math` can be deleted without breaking this experiment.

 The hypothesis is:

 > If a model is reinforced to solve math correctly with shorter generated
 > reasoning, does its held-out math benchmark performance improve in a